-To the right is a list of projects that could potentially be undertaken by an undergraduate provided that there is a graduate mentor available; the prospective undergraduate has reasonable background experience; and the graduate/undergraduate pairing is an appropriate fit.
-If you are interested in working with us, contact Eric Stone directly at email@example.com, with a cc: to Greg.Clark@utah.edu and Jake.George@utah.edu.
+There are a variety of projects that could potentially be undertaken by an undergraduate provided that there is a graduate mentor available; the prospective undergraduate has reasonable background experience; and the graduate/undergraduate pairing is an appropriate fit.
+If you are interested in working with us, contact Eric Stone directly at firstname.lastname@example.org, with a cc: to Greg.Clark@utah.edu and Jake.George@utah.edu.
 Items to include in your email:

 - Specific email subject line: “Prospective Undergraduate Student”

 - Brief cover letter detailing your past work related to one of the topics mentioned below OR a specific project you are interested in

 Although a prospective undergraduate is not expected to have all of the background knowledge necessary for a given project, some related experience is recommended.
 Generally useful subjects include the following, in addition to the topics listed to the right:

 - Programming in languages such as Matlab, Python, C, LabVIEW, etc.